 2. Freshly install the game.

-3. Ideally, use a local profile that has not been connected to any online services like EA Origin, Bethesda.net, Battle.net, etc.
+3. Ideally, use a local profile that has not been connected to any online services like PlayStation Network, EA Origin, Bethesda.net, Battle.net, etc.

 4. At the very least, beat the main gameplay mode (story, campaign, career, etc.) and do as much side content as possible.